re-belli/Red-Team/README.md

     <td>Phishing/Smishing</td>
     <td>
       <a href="https://medium.com/sud0root/mastering-modern-red-teaming-infrastructure-part-7-advanced-phishing-techniques-for-2fa-bypass-85f9adc4dc3b" target="_blank">Medium: Advanced Phishing Techniques for 2FA Bypass</a> -
-      MFA becoming more popular and companies usually only give higher-ups phones.
-This means most employees use their personal phones.
+      MFA is becoming more popular, and companies usually only provide phones to higher‑level employees.
+As a result, most employees use their personal phones.
     </td>
     </tr>
   <tr><td>MOTW bypass</td><td>tar.gz bypasses motw and can be extraced with 7-zip.
-CrowdStrike flags on using tar from windows due to lolbin</td></tr>
+Falcon flags on using tar from windows due to lolbin</td></tr>
   <tr>
     <td>Excel</td>
     <td>